 - Understand the composition of a Salesforce project – the checkpoints, the items in scope, how to act when client-facing.

+The Salesforce ecosystem is an incredibly diverse and exciting career path.
 A strong project manager is one of the key factors for a successful Salesforce implementation regardless of the size of the project.